Planning For Your Camping Trip

 Know Before You Go

-Be prepared for lower levels of service and public contact.
 Plan ahead for your visit.
 Ensure that you have maps of the area downloaded or printed before you leave home.
-Many programs and facilities will be canceled or closed, so check online resources for updated information about rules changes and closures so you know what to expect when you arrive.
+Check online resources for updated information about operational changes so you know what to expect when you arrive.

-At Three Rivers, campground offices will be closed to guests, but staff will be available by phone or through a service window.
 We will send you a copy of our guidelines and a campground map with your campsite reservation confirmation.
-These materials will not be provided on site.

 Campground maps are also available online to print at home or download to your device: